 The purpose of the DATA URI is to display an animated popup with a Yahoo! logo that asks the user to wait while the account is prepared for update.
 This pop up lasts about 5 seconds.
 The user is then redirected to a second stage phishing page.

 The second stage phishing URL contains yet another DATA URI which embeds the base64 encoded HTML of the final sign-in page.

 Once the victim enters his credentials and clicks the “Next Step” button, the victim’s credentials are sent to a third C&C domain though a web form in plain text.

 The series of redirections and the use of DATA URI techniques is much more difficult to detect (and therefore more dangerous) than conventional phishing attacks that use plain text media content.
 Signature based technologies that scan for common keywords cannot detect these types of phishing pages.
 Sandboxes that are not specifically designed to catch these sorts of attacks likewise fail to trap these sorts of pages.

-Instead of relying on signature or sandbox based technologies, companies with advanced IT security operations are increasingly turning to technologies that implement dynamic page analysis using cutting edge machine learning algorithms and artificial intelligence.
+Instead of relying on signature or sandbox based technologies, companies with advanced IT security operations are increasingly turning to technologies that implement dynamic page analysis using cutting edge Cognitive Computing algorithms.
 These new detection techniques successfully trap DATA URI based phishing pages as well as other attacks where legacy products fail.